grpc/grpc.io/content/blog/grpc-go-engineering-practices.md

 We also revamped our [labels](https://github.com/grpc/grpc-go/labels) for issues and PRs to help with organization.
-We typically apply a priority (P0-P3) and a type (e.g. Bug, Feature, or Performance) to every issue.
+We typically apply a priority (P0-P3) and a type (for example, Bug, Feature, or Performance) to every issue.
 We also have a collection of status labels we apply in various situations.
 The type labels are also applied to PRs to aid in generating our release notes.